 - Marzi, Prosperetti, Putzu (2001) La regolazione dei servizi infrastrutturali, il Mulino, Bologna (selezione di capitoli).

 The assessment is based on a written examination composed of thematic questions aimed at evaluating the actual achievement of the objectives on part the students.
 In order to evaluate the depth in understanding general theoretical knowledge, the classwork includes open questions on the program’s topics.
 In their answers the students should be able to show and illustrate the fundamental concepts acquired during their studies.
-In order to evaluate the ability to apply the economic models discussed at lesson and in the suggested readings, mathematical proofs of some theorems can be required.
+In order to evaluate the ability to apply microeconomic models discussed at lesson in the suggested readings, mathematical proofs of some theorems discussed at lesson can be required.
 The written examination is made up of six questions; to each of them a maximum of 6 mark-points is allocated up to grand total of 36 (extra points above 30 signal for a possible laude).
-The laude can be assigned if the student shows, in his/her answers, a particular ability in deepening the topics of the examination’s questions.
-The duration of the written examination is 1 hour and 30 minutes.
-During the examination, the use of notes, books and informatics devices (smartphone, tablet, pc, etc.) is not allowed.
+The laude can be assigned is the student shows, in his/her answers, a particular ability to deepen the topics mentioned in the examination’s questions.
+The duration of the written examination is 1 hour and 15 minutes.
+During the examination, the use of notes, books and informatics devices (smartphone, tablet, pc, ecc.) is not allowed.

-An oral examination can also be held, if the teacher judges it useful to better ascertain the student’s knowledge.
-The vote of the oral examination is expressed in a scale from 0 to 30, and it is averaged with the vote of written examination (with equal weighting) in order to determine the final vote.
+An oral examination can also be held, in case the teacher judges it useful to better ascertain the student’s knowledge.
+The vote of the oral examination is expressed in scale from 0 to 30, and it is averaged with the vote of written examination (equal weighting) in order to determine the final vote.